aftechro/inventory-stock-management/README.md

+ **NOTE** - Still working on few bits to make it better, as time permits, but keep an eye on it!

 # Stock Management System

 A comprehensive stock management solution that allows users to efficiently manage inventory, add products, and monitor stock levels in real-time.
 This application enables scanning QR codes with a mobile camera for quick access to product details, making inventory management easier and more effective.